bootdotdev/blog/content/backend/best-backends-for-vue.md

 Let’s go a little deeper.
 Ruby on Rails is geared for **fast development**.
 It comes with lots of built-in tools, libraries, and generators that streamline common tasks like database migrations, routing, and form handling.

-**The community is vibrant and supportive.** Developers have developed tons of libraries (known colloquially as “gems”) to extend Rails’s functionality and add features to your Vue.js application.
+**The community is vibrant and supportive.** Developers have developed tons of libraries (known colloquially as "gems") to extend Rails’s functionality and add features to your Vue.js application.
 When I was a novice Ruby on Rails user, I found the community provided comprehensive documentation, tutorials, and forums, making it easier for me to find help and resources when needed.
 For example, [here’s](https://bootrails.com/blog/ruby-on-rails-and-vuejs-tutorial/) a great one I used when I was testing out if Vue and Ruby on Rails make for a good match.

 Finally, Ruby on Rails makes **automated testing easy**.
 It comes with tons of testing frameworks like [RSpec](https://rspec.info/) and [Capybara](https://github.com/teamcapybara/capybara), making it easier to write unit tests, integration tests, and end-to-end tests.
 Testing your backend API in conjunction with the Vue.js frontend can help identify and prevent issues early on.
 And as any developer can tell you, you’ll run into many issues.